githubcatw/GeekSay/README.md

 # GeekSay
+> geeks will ctrl+s the world

-A port of npm package [geeksay](https://github.com/swapagarwal/geeksay) to C#/.NET Standard.
+A port of the npm package [geeksay](https://github.com/swapagarwal/geeksay) to C#/.NET Standard.

+## Installation

+It's available on NuGet as [GeekSay](https://www.nuget.org/packages/GeekSay).

 ## Usage